IEEE Medal of Honor

-The medal was created by the Institute of Radio Engineers (IRE) as the "IRE Medal of Honor".
+The medal was created by the Institute of Radio Engineers (IRE) as the IRE Medal of Honor.
 It became the IEEE Medal of Honor when the IRE merged with the American Institute of Electrical Engineers (AIEE) to form the IEEE in 1963.
 It was decided that IRE's Medal of Honor would be presented as IEEE's highest award.
 Edward Field Sanford Jr., an American sculptor, designed the medal in 1917.

 The first recipient was Edwin Howard Armstrong, in 1917.
-As of 2024, 104 people have been awarded the medal, with the latest recipient being Robert E. Kahn.
+As of 2026, 106 people have been awarded the medal, with the latest recipient being Jensen Huang.
 Only one woman, Mildred Dresselhaus, has been awarded the medal, in 2015.